 Accessories: The Char-Griller E1224 Smokin Pro doesn’t come with any accessories to speak of, but the front and side shelves are nice bonuses that some would consider accessories.
 The main chamber lid includes a built-in thermometer which can give you an idea of the temperature in the upper center of the main chamber.

-Under the main chamber attached to the four legs is a medium-duty shelf that you can place pans on or a few pieces of wood for temporary storage.
+Under the main chamber attached to the four legs is a medium-duty shelf on which you can place pans or a few pieces of wood for temporary storage.

 Warranty: One-year warranty for material or craftsmanship defects is an industry-standard that most manufacturers follow.
 There are a few companies that have a two-year warranty and a few with a ninety-day warranty, but those are rare.

 Seasoning: Don’t forget to season your smoker.
 We recommend seasoning your smoker twice.
 After you have assembled your smoker, give it a light cleaning, burn a fire above 275 degrees for two hours, and allow it to cool.
 Then season your smoker a second time with a low-temperature fire of around 200 degrees with heavy smoke for up to four hours.
 This seasoning process will start you on the path to great flavors but for more information, check out our article How to Season Char-Griller E1224 Smokin’ Pro.